 Groin or vaginal irritation

-To sooth pain in the groin: try a cool compress or ice pack (a bag of frozen peas works well) wrapped in a cloth, not placed directly against the skin.
+To soothe pain in the groin, try a cool compress or ice pack (a bag of frozen peas works well) wrapped in a cloth, not placed directly against the skin.
 Ice packs can be re-applied every 2 to 3 hours but do not leave them on the skin for more than 20 minutes at a time.
-If you are in pain, see a pharmacist or GP to get advice on medicines you can take.
+If you are in pain, see a pharmacist or doctor for advice on medicines you can take.

 Washing: Wash only with water or salt water and do not douche (wash inside the vagina).
 Avoid using perfumed soaps, shower gels or deodorants around the area, as this can cause further irritation.